 That said, a small desk lamp near the playpen or the pet gate should be more than enough.

-12. Mask Outdoor Noises
+10. Mask Any Outdoor Noises

 Make sure to close the windows, and leave some sort of background noise to mask the sounds of honking cars, yelling neighbors, barking dogs, and scary thunders.